amazon-archives/aws-reinvent-2019-mobile-workshops/README.md

+This is the source code for [https://amplify-ios-workshop.go-aws.com/](https://amplify-ios-workshop.go-aws.com/)

 ## Status

-Oct 22.
+**Oct 23**
+Workshop web site is scaffolded and deployment pipeline ready.

+**Oct 22**
 Final application is working and demo-able.
 Some tweaks and improvements can be done, but I have a basis to start to write the core of the workshop now.

 ### TODO

 - [X] scaffold the workshop web site
 - [X] host the project on github + amplify console for hosting and CI/CD.
 Use the shared evangelist account.
-- [ ] start to write the workshop instructions
+- [ ] write the workshop instructions
+- [ ] refactor code to download images asynchronously and use a cache
 - [ ] eliminate the TODO in the code
 - [ ] test and dry run